KarthikBS-6/linux_resource_monitor/README.md

 🔁 Jenkins Integration

-• 	Schedule monitor.py every 10 minutes.
+• 	Schedule monitor.py every 10 minutes

-• 	Optionally run visualize.py daily.
+• 	Optionally run visualize.py daily

 • 	Archive system_usage.csv and graph as build artifacts

 🧠 What I Learned:

 • 	Structuring Python scripts for automation and clarity

 • 	Using Matplotlib to visualize system metrics

 • 	Automating tasks via Jenkins on Linux

 • 	Documenting technical work for GitHub and interviews